-For most travellers, if you have travelled to Singapore from a country that is deemed ‘high risk’, you will be required to quarantine in a SHN dedicated facility (government-approved hotel) for 14 days upon your arrival.
-This is known as a ‘Stay at Home’ Notice (SHN).
+If you have travelled to Singapore from a country that is deemed ‘high risk’, you will be required to quarantine in a SHN dedicated facility (government-approved hotel) for 10 days upon your arrival.
+This is known as a ‘Stay at Home’ Notice (SHN) and is based on your travel history across the last 14-days before entering Singapore.
 Travellers will need to meet the cost for their stay in the quarantine hotel.
 See what countries are considered high risk here.

 The quarantine procedure in Singapore is very strict.
 Generally, quarantine hotels will be assigned to travellers randomly but if you are happy to pay the extra cost for a suite, you will be allowed to choose your quarantine hotel in Singapore from a list (depending on availability).
-This is an expensive option which may not be suitable for all travellers.
+This is an expensive option which may not suit all travellers.

 You will not be allowed to leave your room and in certain hotels, smoking is not permitted.
 You will not be exempt from completing the quarantine even if you wish to leave Singapore early.
 If you fail to comply with the quarantine rules, you can be fined and jailed for up to six months.